lhcb/starterkit-lessons/first-analysis-steps/minimal-dv-job.md

 - You will see the details of the MC request.
 Click right button on it, and press "View".
 - A new window will pop up with the complete details of the request.
 You have to find the "Step 1" section, and the following line in it `DDDB: dddb-20170721-3 Condition DB: sim-20170721-2-vc-md100` contains your database tags.

+Note that the Condition DB tags for different magnet polarities are different: `-md100` should be replaced by `-mu100` for the MagUp conditions.

 For real collision data, you shouldn't specify these tags, as the default tags are the latest and greatest, so just remove those lines from the options file.